Jeadie/ENGG4801/README.md

 ```
 Where:
-*  m1_ISPY_processing: Is responsible for parsing the [TCIA ISPY](https://wiki.cancerimagingarchive.net/display/Public/ISPY1) dataset from GCPs HealthCare API collection (see [dataset](https://cloud.google.com/healthcare/docs/resources/public-datasets/tcia-attribution/ispy1)), converting to appropriate TFRecord and distribution metadata, and egressing to AWS storage for training.
+*  `m1_ISPY_processing`: Is responsible for parsing the [TCIA ISPY](https://wiki.cancerimagingarchive.net/display/Public/ISPY1) dataset from GCPs HealthCare API collection (see [dataset](https://cloud.google.com/healthcare/docs/resources/public-datasets/tcia-attribution/ispy1)), converting to appropriate TFRecord and distribution metadata, and egressing to AWS storage for training.
+* `m2_ISPY_VGG`: Is responsible for reproducing the results of a paper that trained a VGG model on the ISPY1 dataset to predict NAC response (see Notion Documentation for details).
 * shared: contains shared code used throughout the repo.